 Your credit score is calculated using an algorithm that is undisclosed to the public.
 Essentially, the creation of your score is influenced by the following factors.

-- New credit: Opening or applying for new accounts affects your score.
+4. New credit: Opening or applying for new accounts affects your score.
 Too many hard inquiries or new accounts in a short time is seen as a credit risk.
-Hard inquires impact your score for about a year, but remain on your credit report for two.
+Hard inquiries impact your credit score for about a year but remain on your credit report for two.

 Both FICO and VantageScore take these factors into consideration, but their algorithm weighs them differently.